 Third Party provides description of the services it wishes provide for Retail Customers.

-The Data Custodian generates an Identity Key to the Third Party.
-Third Party will use this key to identify itself during Use Cases 1 through 9.
+The Data Custodian generates an Identity Key for the Third Party.
+Third Party will use this key to identify itself during Use Cases 2 through 12.

 The Data Custodian adds the Third Party to its list of available services it presents to Retail Customers in Use Case 2.